MicrosoftDocs/win32/desktop-src/WinRM/installation-and-configuration-for-windows-remote-management.md

 ### Hostname

 Specifies the host name of the computer on which the WinRM service is running.
-The value must be: a fully-qualified domain name; an IPv4 or IPv6 literal string; or a wildcard character.
+The value must be either a fully-qualified domain name, or an IPv4 or IPv6 literal string, or a wildcard character.

 ### Enabled